2023 Comprehensive Plan Amendment Process

-The City of Yakima Community Development Department will begin the 2021 annual amendment process to the City of Yakima Comprehensive Plan 2040.
-On January 19, 2021, the Yakima City Council voted to open the annual amendment process by Resolution R-2021-009 in accordance with state law and the Yakima Municipal Code.
-The City of Yakima Planning Commission will formally open the 2021 annual amendment process on Wednesday, February 24, 2021 at 3:00 pm via Zoom.
-You can register to attend that meeting here.
+The City of Yakima Community Development Department will begin the 2023 annual amendment process to the City of Yakima Comprehensive Plan 2040.
+On January 17, 2023, the Yakima City Council voted to open the annual amendment process by Resolution No. R-2023-012 in accordance with State law and the Yakima Municipal Code.
+The City of Yakima Planning Commission formally opened the 2023 annual amendment process at their meeting on February 22, 2023.

-Amendment application forms will be accepted by the City Planning Division beginning February 25, 2021.
-The filing deadline is April 30, 2021 at 5:00 p.m.
-Amendments to the Comprehensive Plan’s Future Land Use Map require a $1,250 nonrefundable application fee (fees for an accompanying Rezone, Environmental Review, or project specific land use application will be required as applicable).
+Amendment application forms were accepted by the City Planning Division from February 24, 2023 to April 2023, the last business day of April, at 5:00 p.m.
+One application was received.
+Amendments to the Comprehensive Plan’s Future Land Use Map require a $3,278.00 nonrefundable application fee (fees for an accompanying Rezone, Environmental Review, or project specific land use application will be required as applicable).

 For more information pertaining to the Comprehensive Plan and land use regulatory amendment process please contact Joseph Calhoun, Planning Manager, at (509) 575-6042.

 ***Stay tuned for more information on the applications docketed for the 2023 Comprehensive Plan Amendment process.***

 Comprehensive Plan Background

 The information below is intended to provide a brief background on the purpose of the Comprehensive Plan, the periodic update cycle, and the yearly amendment cycle.

 Under the Washington State Growth Management Act (GMA), local governments in the state have to adopt, regularly amend, and periodically update an Urban Area Comprehensive Plan.
 The plan helps guide long-range land use policy in urban areas by establishing a community vision for effectively managing growth over a twenty-year period.